ericom-gideon/docs/docs/apps/backing_up_and_restoring_your_rails_db.md

 Once the restore is complete, a green box will appear indicating a successful database restore.

 Your database has now been successfully restored from a backup!

-Any further questions on backing up and restoring your app's DB can be directed to our live chat below, or you are welcome to log a ticket in the Ninefold dashboard.